evangeline905/Mood2Movie/README.md

 ## 🎯 Usage

-**Demo Account for Testing**
+### Demo Account for Testing

-To fully access all features (Favorites, My Movies page, Cloud Sync),
+To fully access all features (Favorites, Watched, My Movies page, Cloud Sync):

-- ID: mood2movie.test
+- **ID:** mood2movie.test
-- Password: chromeapi
+- **Password:** chromeapi

 (You can also use your own Google account to sign in.)

 > Note: The demo account is for evaluation purposes only.
 Data may reset periodically.

 ### Basic Movie Recommendation

 1. **Describe Your Mood**
    - Enter how you're feeling or what type of movie you want
-   - Examples: "I want a heartwarming comedy" or "Something dark and mysterious"
+   - Examples: "I'm feeling nostalgic and want something hopeful." or "Something dark and mysterious."

 2. **Generate Recommendations**
    - Click the "Generate" button